Ionel Dănciulescu

 Ionel Daniel Dănciulescu (born 6 December 1976) is a Romanian former professional footballer who played as a striker, currently general manager at Liga II club CS Dinamo București.

-He holds the all-time record for the most competitive appearances in Liga I, with 515 games played over the course of twenty years.
+Dănciulescu held the all-time record for the most competitive appearances in Liga I, with 515 games played over the course of twenty years, until Dan Nistor broke his record in August 2026.
 He is the second-highest scorer in the history of Liga I with 214 goals, only behind Dudu Georgescu who netted 252.
-He also scored 35 goals in the Cupa României and he is the player with the most appearances, 36, in the Dinamo – Steaua derby in which he scored 13 goals (eight for Steaua and five for Dinamo) which makes him the top-scorer alongside Florea Voinea.
+He also scored 35 goals in the Cupa României and remains the player with a record 36 appearances in the Dinamo – Steaua derby—scoring 13 goals across both sides (eight for Steaua and five for Dinamo)—thereby tying Florea Voinea as the fixture's joint top-scorer.

 Club career

 Early years and Electroputere Craiova

 Dănciulescu was born on 6 December 1976 in Slatina, Romania.
 He began playing junior-level football in his hometown at CSȘ Slatina, alongside Claudiu Niculescu, Ionuț Luțu and Augustin Chiriță under coach Ion Pârvulescu.

 In 1993, Dănciulescu joined Electroputere Craiova, making his Divizia A debut at age 16 on 6 October 1993 under coach Ovidiu Drânceanu in a 2–2 draw against the city rival Universitatea Craiova.
 Over the course of two seasons with Electroputere, he scored eight goals in 31 league games, his first goal was in a 2–2 draw against Dinamo București, and he also netted a double in a 4–2 loss to Steaua București.
 During this period he played alongside the likes of Ștefan Nanu, Gabriel Popescu, Sabin Ilie and Claudiu Răducanu.